AdobeDocs/experience-manager-64.en/help/communities/using/resources.md

 The Reports Summary table may be downloaded in CSV format using a button at the top of the console.

-* for an enablement resource : `Download Resource Report as CSV` button
+* for an enablement resource: `Download Resource Report as CSV` button
 * for a learning path: `Download Learning Path Report as CSV` button

 The complete Reports Summary is downloaded regardless of columns chosen for display.